xXDuckyBoyXx/enterprise-security-homelab/README.md

 ## Overview

-This project is an **enterprise-style security homelab** designed to demonstrate real-world defensive security, networking, and SIEM operations.
-The lab simulates a small organizational environment using consumer hardware combined with enterprise security tooling, emphasizing **network segmentation, visibility, and detection engineering**.
+This project is an enterprise-style security homelab designed to demonstrate real-world defensive security, networking, and SIEM operations.
+The lab simulates a small organizational environment using consumer hardware combined with enterprise security tooling, emphasizing network segmentation, visibility, and detection engineering.

 The homelab is intentionally documented and structured to be **portfolio-ready**, reproducible, and safe to publish publicly.